DSpace-Labs/DSpace-REST-Reports/README.md

 #     org.dspace.rest.filter.ItemFilterDefsMeta,\
 ```
 #### Configure settings used by REST report filters
+_Only define the settings used by the filters that you have enabled_
 ```
 # Define the set of supported bitstream bundle names for your repository as a comma separated list
 rest-report-supp-bundles = ORIGINAL,THUMBNAIL,TEXT,LICENSE